 I require a $500 retainer fee which reserves me for your date.
 This payment will apply toward your balance as well, which is due 30 days before the date of the wedding.

 I shoot in a photojournalistic style most of the day, which means most of the photos you receive will be will candid, as-the-moment-happens photos, presented in chronological order as your day unfolds.
-I also love taking fun shots of the couple and the wedding party, and I also typically conduct a newlywed portrait session when the sky is beautiful.
+Most of the daytime photographs will be shot with natural light.
+I also typically conduct a newlywed portrait session when the sky is beautiful.
+I love incorporating some humor into some of your photos as well; I love taking fun/silly photos of the bride and groom whenever the mood hits.

 Yes!
 The photos I take are not final until I've at least looked at them on my display.
 From there I may adjust the crop, apply color correction, color boost, or do some Photoshopping to make a photo complete (for example, if I take a beautiful photo of you and the groom but there's a bird flying in the sky that is distracting, I will remove the bird).
 You can see examples of my post production process on my Retouching page.